 Local municipalities may impose taxes on land and buildings situated in their territory.
 They may also impose taxes on entrepreneurial activity carried out in the territory of the municipality.
 The most important and frequently introduced local tax is the latter one - local business tax.
 The amount of local tax is deductible for corporate income tax purposes and is calculated by reference to trading profit.
-The maximum rate of local business tax is 2% of the tax base.
-Within this limit, it is at the discretion of local municipalities to set the applicable tax rate.
+The maximum rate is